skade/lazers/lazers-hyper-client/src/lib.md

 use hyper::client::IntoUrl;

 use hyper::status::StatusCode;
-use std::sync::Arc;

 use url::{Url, ParseError};

 use futures::BoxFuture;
 use futures::Future;
-use futures::finished;
+use futures::future::result;
-use futures::failed;
+use futures::future::err;
-use futures::done;
+use futures::future::ok;

 pub struct HyperClient {
     inner: hyper::client::Client,